zextras/tech-doc/source/carbonio-ce/architecture.rst

    include email transfer and forwarding, filtering, and other services to keep email clean and secure.

 #. **AppServer**.
-The Application Server is a node on which other
+The Application Server contains the mailbox
-   |product| components are installed.
-In small environments there can
-   be one or two AppServer nodes, but more can be added to a large or growing infrastructure.
+   component of |product|.
+In small environments there can be one or two AppServer nodes, but more can be added to a large or growing infrastructure.

-#. **Carbonio Mesh**.
-Based on HashiCorp's `Consul
-   <https://www.consul.io/>`_, |mesh| manages security and provides
+#. **Carbonio Mesh**. |mesh| manages security and provides
    fault-tolerant routing between nodes of a Multi-Server installation.
 To operate properly, there must be **at least** one
-   |mesh| Server, which ideally should be installed on each
+   |mesh| Server, which ideally should be installed on the
    *Directory-Server* Node, while **all other nodes** must install the
    |mesh| Agent.